Pride of Oil City!

 100 YEARS AGO

 Cade Adams finished third on Franklin's all-time receiving list in both catches (133) and yards (2,183).
 His 17 TDs tied Nate Byham for fifth on Franklin's all-time list.
+Adams was an all-stater as a sophomore and was the only Franklin player to be named to the Region 8 all-stars this season.
 (Richard Sayer/Eight&322)

 60ish years ago: 1960 Franklin Knights